degleroj12/aws_chat_analysis/README.md

 --Trimmed data down to 50 rows

 --Uploaded CSV to s3

 --Created a topic modelling job in AWS Comprehend that writes to an s3 bucket

+--The topic modelling job produced a document topic and topic term file that was saved locally.